-The main house is a restored tea planter’s bungalow with 4 attractive suites and a romantic veranda offering exquisite views out to the Himalayas.
-Tucked below the hill is an additional bungalow with another 4 stunning suites and a cosy sitting room with a log fire.
 There's pampering service, delicious food and a choice of hikes from an hour to a day.
 Learn how tea is made, cross the hanging bridge into Sikkim, spot birds and butterflies, roam the estate in a 4x4, or sit and sketch the stunning landscapes.
-Head off to the stilted lodge, set on a private river, for lamplit dinners, stargazing or trout fishing.
+Head off to the stilted river lodge, for lamplit dinners, stargazing or trout fishing.
 Whether you’re alone, with a lover or in a group of friends and family, you’ll find privacy and inspiration here; we liked Glenburn so much we went back twice on the same trip!

-- Your host Jenni will attend to every whim: a steaming hot pot of Darjeeling ‘bed tea’ is produced each morning, and a cold glass of freshly squeezed lemonade is magicked up on a day hike
+- Wonderful staff attend to every whim: a steaming hot pot of Darjeeling ‘bed tea’ is produced each morning, and a cold glass of freshly squeezed lemonade is magicked up on a day hike

 - There are breathtaking views, capped by the Kanchenjunga range

-- The food is tasty and inventive: from jackfruit kofta curry and rose-petal salad to green tea ice cream and homemade chocolate brownies
+- The food is brilliantly tasty and inventive: jackfruit kofta curry, rose-petal salad, homemade chocolate brownies...

-- It's not cheap, but prices include a car and driver on call for you every day, as well as activities and food, so you'll barely need your wallet once you arrive!
+- It's not cheap, but prices include a car and driver on call for you every day, as well as all activities, laundry and food, so you'll barely need your wallet once you arrive!

 Best time to go